Hello world — your first durable workflow

 tokio::signal::ctrl_c().await.expect("Failed to listen for ctrl-c");

-}The TypeScript and Python examples invoke the workflow in-process — no server needed for this minimal demo.
-The Rust example registers the function with a long-running worker and waits for an invocation from the Resonate CLI.
+}The TypeScript example invokes the workflow in-process — no server needed.
+The Python and Rust examples register the function with a long-running worker and connect to a Resonate Server.

 Run it locally#